vapoursynth/vapoursynth/doc/installation.rst

 Optional on MacOS, Linux and similar:

-5. Set the VSSCRIPT_PATH environment variable to allow other applications to find the library, you can get the path by running ``python3 -c "import vapoursynth as v; print(v.get_vsscript())"``
+5. Set the VSSCRIPT_PATH environment variable to allow other applications to find the library, you can get the path by running ``vapoursynth get-vsscript``

 Installation is now done.